zx80/flask-simple-auth/docs/TUTORIAL.md

 ## Group Authorization and Parameters

-For group authorization, a hook must be provided to tell whether a user belongs to a group.
+For group authorization, a callback function must be provided to tell whether a user belongs to a group.

 Edit `auth.py`: